 Navigating the waters

-You do not need a facilitator with a lanyard and a prepared slide deck for these.
+You do not need a facilitator with a lanyard and a prepared slide deck.
 You need people willing to look at their situation honestly, which is harder than it sounds and more valuable than it looks.
+Come back to these whenever the terrain shifts.
+The map that made sense in January may look entirely different in September, particularly if something broke in between.

 Mapping the waters